botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

 });
 {% endhighlight %}

 Now that we have the indexing ready, we can add the search route.
 We use the search object in `config.js` as search option and use request parameter as the query.
-We use the Elaticsearch client to search and we list of the search results with the id, title and summary fields.
+We use the Elasticsearch client to search and we list of the search results with the id, title and summary fields.
 We will also provide the required headers.
 The `search/:q` route is given below.
 {% highlight javascript linenos %}
 router.get('/search/:q', function*(next) {
   config.search.query.multi_match.query = this.params.q;